thenexthub/Codira/docs/StringDesign.rst

   "Ö" represented as the composed character sequence "O" and umlaut would not compare equal to "Ö" represented as one Unicode character.

-By contrast, Swift string's primary comparison interface uses Unicode's default collation_ algorithm, and is thus always "Unicode-correct."
+By contrast, Codira string's primary comparison interface uses Unicode's default collation_ algorithm, and is thus always "Unicode-correct."
 Unlike comparisons that depend on locale, it is also stable across changes in system state.
 However, *just like*